 Volkswagen Group aims to sell 7 million PPE-based EVs by the end of the decade.
-A sizable portion of those sales might come from high-volume cars like the upcoming Audi E6, Audi Q6, Audi E4, and the Audi E3.
+A sizable portion of those sales will come from high-volume cars like the Audi A6 Electric, Audi Q6 e-tron, Audi A4 electric, and the Audi compact EV.

-What is the Audi E6 (A6 e-tron) release date?
+What is the Audi A6 Electric release date?

-Which models will be the Audi E6 rivals?
+Which models will be the Audi A6 Electric rivals?

 What will be the Audi A6 Electric’s price?

 The Audi A6 Electric could start around EUR 65,000 (USD 71,394).

 Featured Image: TopElectricSUV’s rendering of the Audi A6 Electric.